LayerManager/layman/README.md

 ## Dependencies
 Layman has [many dependencies](doc/dependencies.md).
-Most of them is shipped with Layman.
+Most of them are shipped with Layman.
 However there are some **external dependencies** that should be treated carefully:
 - PostgreSQL & PostGIS
 - GeoServer
 - Redis